conjurer-rich/richallen.info/_pages/home.md

 I don’t bring a fixed methodology, I bring a way of working that’s grounded in your reality.
 I work directly with your teams to uncover what's holding them back, and together we evolve the structures, workflows, and decisions needed to restore flow and effectiveness.

-Clients typically bring me in when standard approaches haven’t delivered.
+Clients typically bring me in when there is friction between business and tech.
 We focus on what matters: improving throughput, shortening lead times, aligning on value, and reducing unnecessary complexity.

 Not theory.
 Not templates.
 Just practical, context-aware progress.